RESOURCES REGARDING TRANSITION AND DETRANSITION

 based and is in opposition to studies that show that 85% or more of these children would naturally align with their bodies following

-Most therapists won't be aware of the conversion therapy bans including gender identity.
-Clinical freedom to explore a child's gender identity is subject to policy constraints.
-In the US, for example, some activist clinicians hold that therapists who do not affirm a client's transgender identity are engaging in "conversion therapy" - this is putting ideology ahead of ethical practice.
+Clinical freedom to explore a child's gender identity WAS subject to policy constraints until April, 2024 in Ohio.
 As always, the sensible thing is to have a conversation with your child's therapist so that you are clear about the goals, and to seek out a neutral exploration of a child's ideas about their body and gender roles, especially if it is something that has confused or distressed them.
-It is important to question your therapist on their stance on this issue when your child is not present.
-Avoid therapists who make coercive statements like this: “Would you rather have an alive son or a dead daughter?”
-Report these therapists to your local state medical board for review - suggesting that suicide is even an option, especially in front of your child, is unethical and coercive and unprofessional practice.
+It is important to question your therapist on their past and current stance on this issue when your child is not present.
+Avoid therapists who suggest that suicide is even an option, especially in front of your child.
+This is considered unethical and coercive and unprofessional practice and should be immediately reported to the Ohio State Medical Board.

 Areas of Therapeutic Expertise

 Do not assume that a therapist who advertises a specialty in gender identity or LGBT issues will serve your child’s best interests.
 In fact, we have found that those claiming this area of expertise are to be avoided - they are more likely to affirm without question and be unwilling to explore co-morbid mental health issues, past traumas, or other contributing factors to your child's dissociation.
-Your child may benefit most from therapy with someone experienced in a wide range of child and adolescent issues, who can discuss all factors around an individual's belief that they are transgender.
-To ensure the best outcome, it is vital to explore other factors at play, such as trauma, internalized homophobia, mental illness, peer influence, or neuro-developmental factors that could create confusion and distress around their sex roles and identity, especially during adolescence.
+Your child may benefit most from therapy with someone experienced in a wide range of child and adolescent issues, who can discuss all factors around an individual's belief that they are "transgender".
+To ensure the best outcome, it is vital to explore other factors at play, such as trauma, depression, family troubles, social media use, peer influence, or neuro-developmental factors that could create confusion and distress around their sex roles and identity, especially during adolescence.

-Parents report that seeing no therapist is better than seeing an 'affirming' therapist in this situation (i.e. one who takes the assumed gender identity at face-value, without exploring the underlying reasons for its adoption), and it is worth bearing in mind that some children will struggle to engage with any therapist who does not affirm them.
+It is worth bearing in mind that some children will struggle to engage with any therapist who does not affirm them.
 That is not the same as saying you should be dealing with this alone.
-Take support wherever possible (parent groups such as Cardinal Support Network, sympathetic social workers, GPs and family and teachers).
 Some parents have found it useful for their own mental health to get expert support from therapists about dealing with a trans identified child.
 (Names of therapists can be provided on request to members of the Cardinal Support Network).
 There are several good general guides to talk therapies online.
 Some excellent public therapists on this website are here and here and here.

 Due to safety concerns, we do not openly post trusted therapists' contact information.